 Their founder, Hawa Hassan’s story encapsulates the cultural diaspora her food reflects.
 After getting separated by a brutal civil war in their home country of Somalia, Hassan moved to the U.S. without her mother and built a career in fashion.
-After moving to Norway and opening a Somali good store, her and her mother reunited and rediscovered a love for cooking.
+After moving to Norway and opening a Somali good store, she and her mother reunited and rediscovered a love for cooking.

 Their whole line of authentic hot sauces and chutneys is available in the US and perfectly complements Middle Eastern, African and Indian cuisines.
 Some of their flavors include Tamarind Date Sauce and Coconut Cilantro Chutney.
-All of their sauces are hand-crafted and bottled in Hudson Valley, and are all-natural, gluten-free, vegan and locally-sourced.
+All of their sauces are hand-crafted and bottled in Hudson Valley and are all-natural, gluten-free, vegan and locally-sourced.

 Founded by Nancy Twine, an NYC transplant and beauty haircare expert, Briogeo is her answer to the lack of natural haircare available on the market.
-After moving away from home in her early twenties, where her and her grandmother specialize in creating natural haircare formulas from all-natural ingredients, Twine realized there was a lack of high-quality natural haircare with ingredients you could trust, and decided to take matters into her own hands.
+After moving away from home in her early twenties, where she and her grandmother specialized in creating natural haircare formulas from all-natural ingredients, Twine realized there was a lack of high-quality natural haircare with ingredients you could trust, and decided to take matters into her own hands.

 The result is Briogeo, Brio in Italian means “vibrant and full of like” while Geo means “of Earth and nature” in Latin.
-They’ve created a whole line of haircare products that are 6-free, meaning totally free of harsh sulfates, silicones, parabens, DEA, synthetic color and phthalates.
+They’ve created a whole line of haircare products that are six-free, meaning totally free of harsh sulfates, silicones, parabens, DEA, synthetic color and phthalates.
 Every one of their products is between 90-100% naturally derived, and all of them are cruelty-free.
 They’ve got something for everyone — whether you’re looking to take care of natural hair, gain more volume, boost natural curls or reclaim some moisture.